seafloor/daxos/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.
-Note that this is adapted from code used in the paper "Machine learning in Alzheimer's Genetics".
+Note that this is adapted from code used in the paper "Machine learning in Alzheimer's Genetics" (2).
 To ensure nothing related to private genetic data or files was transferred to a public repo it was rewritten.
 Flagging issues is very welcome as they likely just got lost in the transfer.

 ## License